php-fig/fig-standards/proposed/http.md

      * message.
      *
      * The array keys MUST be a string.
 The array values must be either a
-     * string, array of strings, or a HeaderValuesInterface object.
+     * string, array of strings, or a HeaderFieldValuesInterface object.
      *
      * @param array $headers Headers to set.
      *